minio/docs/source/developers/file-transfer-protocol.rst

 .. note::

    Omit ``tls-private-key`` and ``tls-public-cert`` to use the MinIO default TLS keys for ``FTPS``.
-   For more information on using TLS with MinIO, see :ref:`<minio-tls>`.
+   For more information, see the :ref:`TLS on MinIO documentation <minio-tls>`.

 Download an Object over FTP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~